-Comments on all pages will be closed after 4 weeks.
+Comments on all pages may be closed after 4 weeks.

 We ask you to please bear in mind our guidelines when submitting comments.

 Where views have been sought, all comments will be considered before the response is published.

 We pre-moderate most of the comments we receive.

 ‘Pre-moderation’ means that comments will not be published instantly.
 Comments will be checked first by moderators who will monitor the site during normal working hours (0900 – 1730, GMT) and aim to process comments as quickly as possible.